ToanNguyenKhanh/AG-News-Text-Classification/README.md

 - Scikit-learn
 - TensorFlow (for deep learning models)

+## Models

+This repository includes implementations of the following models:

+- Multinomial Naive Bayes
+- SGD (Stochastic Gradient Descent)
+- Convolutional Neural Network (CNN)

 ## Usage

+All the necessary steps for data preparation, preprocessing, and model training are contained within the Jupyter Notebook provided.

-1. **Data Preparation**: Download the AG News dataset and place it in the `data` directory.
+1. **Data Preparation**: Download the AG News dataset and place it in the `data` directory within the same directory as the notebook.
 If you're using a different dataset, make sure it follows the same format or preprocess accordingly.

-2. **Preprocessing**: Preprocess the dataset by running the preprocessing script:

-    ```
-    python preprocess.py
-    ```

-    This script will tokenize the text, remove stopwords, and convert the labels into numerical format.
+2. **Preprocessing**: Execute the preprocessing cells in the notebook.
+These cells will tokenize the text, remove stopwords, and convert the labels into numerical format.

-3. **Model Training (Optional)**: If you want to train your own models, you can follow these steps.
-Otherwise, skip to step 4.

-    - Train the models using the provided scripts or your custom implementations.
+3. **Model Training (Optional)**: If you want to train your own models, execute the training cells in the notebook.
+You can use the provided scripts or your custom implementations to train the models.

+    - Ensure that you have the necessary dependencies installed in your Jupyter environment.

 4. **Prediction App**: Use the provided prediction app to classify news articles.
 Here's how to run the app:

     - Ensure that you have the necessary dependencies installed.